bnjs/bnjs.github.io/_posts/2016-01-01-introducing-actual-state-system.md

 This is a window of opportunity to seriously level up.
 And it's just the tip of the iceberg.
 This is bare-bones Actual State System.
 In practice you can take it to incredible lengths.
 You just need to take the first step.

-Welcome to sustained Actual State.
-You are now in control of a human being.
-The future is at the mercy of your design.